Yuka Sato: Later career

 Following her win at the 1994 World Championships, Sato retired from amateur skating and began performing professionally in ice shows, including Stars on Ice.
 She won the 1995, 2000, 2001 and 2002 World Professional Championships and placed second at that competition in 1996 and 1998.
 Sato also performed as a pair skater with Jason Dungjen.
 She is credited as a stunt performer in the 2007 figure skating comedy motion picture Blades of Glory.

 Sato has worked as a sports commentator for Japanese television.
 She commentated for NHK during the 2006 Winter Olympics, including the broadcast of Shizuka Arakawa's winning performance.
 She is a coach and choreographer at the Detroit Skating Club in Bloomfield Hills, Michigan.
-She has coached Jeremy Abbott, Alissa Czisny, Valentina Marchei, and choreographed for Takahiko Kozuka.
+She has coached Jeremy Abbott, Alissa Czisny, and Valentina Marchei.
+In addition to her coaching career she has also choreographed for several skaters.
+Her past and current clients include: